Limited Seats Available | Register Now!

 • un œuf (an egg) becomes des œufs (eggs).
 Note that the pronunciation changes in the plural form.

 This article covered the basics of French nouns, including genders, articles, plural forms, and exceptions.
 Practice using French nouns in daily conversations to improve fluency.
 Continuous learning is key, so consider further reading and resources.
-For structured learning, try La Forêt’s online French classes.
+For structured learning, try La Forêt’s Online French Classes.
 These classes can help you master French nouns and other aspects of French grammar effectively.

 Frequently Asked Questions